rbagd/useR-poster/README.md

-# useR-poster
-Poster code for useR!2015 conference
+It's LaTeX code for the poster presented at useR!2015 conference.